DeSoDev/EmbeDeSo/README.md

 This script can only be used on Cloudflare workers.

-This means your DeSo node domain has to be hosted on Cloudfare, and you have to have the workers service enabled.
+This means your DeSo frontend node domain  has to be hosted on Cloudfare, and you have to have the workers service enabled.

-It also presumes the frontend and backend are both hosted on the same node.
+With the default config, it also presumes the frontend and backend are both hosted on the same node.
+This script will make requests to your node api to get the required information for the html head.

 You dont need Workers Unbound for this script.

 If your node gets less then 100k visits a day, you can probably run this on the FREE tier.

 If you have more visits, then for $5 / month your Bundled Workers plan can support upto 10m requests per month.
 Every additional million costs $0.50 ... just like the first DeSo ever minted!

 [More detail on pricing is here.](https://developers.cloudflare.com/workers/platform/pricing)